Ralph-Lee/blog/wip/hl7-easier-than-you-have-heard.md

 #### HL7 Version 3 (v3)

 This is the modern format that uses XML.
+This format was created/adopted in 2005, and v3 carries all the baggage that XML brings.
+Unfortunately th

-New integrations ought to be
+New integrations ought to be developed using the v3 format, but the format has problems.

+* XML is heavy, difficult to read